 Unfortunately, many people turn to credit cards and amass more debt during financial hardship.
 A recession is no different.
 As people add to their credit card balances, more are going to need help managing their debt.

-These counselors or specialists can help negotiate a reworking of your debt to reduce your personal liability and avoid bankruptcy.
+These counselors or specialists can help negotiate a reworking of your debt to reduce your personal liability and avoid different types of bankruptcies.
 They can also help prepare your finances from further impact due to a recession.

 6. Public safety workers